ssciwr/ipywidgets-jsonschema/docs/source/developing.rst

 Development - Getting started
 =============================

 This page explains how to set up the development environment for working on ``ipywidgets-jsonschema``.
-The goal is to make editing, testing, and experimenting as fast and frictionless as possible — with live-reloading and zero manual reinstalls.
+The goal is to make editing, testing, and experimenting as fast and frictionless as possible.